Why Practicing Peace Is An Ineffective Approach To Meditation

 In chapter 2, sutra 33, Patanjali writes, “When the mind is disturbed by negative thoughts, find the exact opposite of that thought and contemplate it.”

-The verse doesn’t tell you exactly how to do this, but it underscores the value of this approach to meditation.
+The verse doesn’t tell you exactly how to do this, but it supports the idea of this approach to meditation.
 Today, we have a systematic way to use this ancient sutra in The Work of Byron Katie.

 To experience real peace through meditation, you have to start from where you are.
 And for most of us, that means starting with our stressful thoughts.
-The Work of Byron Katie is a form of meditation that can transform stressful thoughts into non-stressful thoughts through the simple act of questioning.
+The Work of Byron Katie is a form of meditation that allows you to question your stressful thoughts and find peace as a result.

 If this approach appeals to you, read the article, “Three Things You Need To Do To Make The Work A Daily Practice.”